mParticle/docs/src/pages/developers/partners/outbound-integrations/index.md

 The following resources provide a starting point for developing a Firehose S2S integration with mParticle, using our Firehose Java SDK.

 * [mParticle Firehose Java SDK](https://github.com/mParticle/mparticle-firehose-java-sdk) is a Java library for building and deploying third-party extensions for mParticle over Amazon's Lambda platform or using an HTTP server.
-This Github repository provides a brief architectural overview, steps, and samples.
+This GitHub repository provides a brief architectural overview, steps, and samples.
 * [mParticle Firehose tutorial](/developers/partners/firehose/) describes the process of building your integration, from module registration, event processing, audience processing, testing and deployment.

 It is not necessary to use the Java SDK to build either a Lambda or HTTP integration, as long as you can respond to the following requests in the required format: